South Clifton

-South Clifton is a village and civil parish about 10 and a half miles north of Newark-on-Trent, in the Newark and Sherwood district, in the county of Nottinghamshire, England.
-In 2011, the parish had a population of 326.
+South Clifton is a village and civil parish in the Newark and Sherwood district of Nottinghamshire, England.
+It is 11 miles north of Newark-on-Trent.
+With the 2011 census, the parish had a population of 326, this fell to 308 at the 2021 census.
 The parish touches Thorney, Girton, Fledborough, Wigsley, Marnham, Normanton on Trent, Spalford and North Clifton.

 Features

 There are 8 listed buildings in South Clifton.

 History

 The name "Clifton" means 'Cliff farm/settlement'.
 North and South Clifton were recorded in the Domesday Book as Cliftone/Cliftune/Cli(s)tone.
 South Clifton was a township in the parish of North Clifton, it became a separate parish in 1866.
 On the 25th of March 1885 an area of Marnham parish was transferred to the parish.